 Word of the Day Wednesday: FAFSA.gov

 Each Wednesday, MEFA features a Word of the Day, where we highlight a word (or sometimes a phrase) related to the college planning process.
-This month, we're focusing on vocabulary related to preparing for the financial aid process.

 Today's Word of the Day is FAFSA.gov.